PrivacyLx/Topics/README.md

 ## Snowden Docs Investigation
 It has been some years now, but the Snowden documents still contain relevant information.
 We should do a working session where we analyse these documents.

+## Tracking the Trackers

+Taking a look at the marketing industry, look for catalogs and the stuff they sell.
+Because their websites look like they went straight out of Brave New World.

+## Tracking Ourselves and Each-other

+Peer-surveillance is when someone surveils or tracks others within the same circles.
+Think of parents tracking their children (look for US patent 2016/0183693 A1 Google), people tracking their health data, foursquare

+## Understanding the Surveillance by Looking at Patents

+* US patent 2016/0183693 A1 Google
+* Facebook patent on tacking people on supermarkets
+* Look for facebook's other companies

+Maybe do a presentation on the most distopian patents.
+Maybe do a contest of the patents in a workshop where we choose the worst one (big-brother award-like)